December sale items:

 Justice League Quarterly #13, Winter 1993, Joseph Linsner cover art, have 4.
 Clearance!...$2 ea., or all four for $5!
 (View)

 Justice League America lenticular promo button.
 Fairly rare.
 Only handed out at the Diamond Comics Dist.
 Retailer seminars in 1992, which is when I got it.
+Round 2.25" diameter pinback.
 2-channel image, with the Justice League America title changing to a pic of the 6 member team, featuring Superman in the middle, Guy Gardner Green Lantern, Blue Beetle and others, and the phrase "The World's Greatest Heroes are Back" around the bottom.
-Round 2.25" diameter, pinback.
 Very few made, rarely shows up for sale.
-Considering what people have paid for the multi-thousand produced Watchmen Bloody Smiley Face promo button that all comic shops got, and for 10,000 made cloisonne emblem pins (Superman, Batman, Green Lantern from early '90s, up to $60!), this should be ridiculously expensive!
-But for you...$10 (View)
+Considering what people have paid for the multi-thousand produced Watchmen Bloody Smiley Face promo button that all comic shops got, this should be ridiculously expensive!
+But you can buy it for only...$10 (View)

 #3, first appearance of Lobo, NM- 9.2, mostly due to little spine kinks on the back cover that might keep it from a 9.4...$9.99 (View)